-If so, a more sensitive theory was offered in order to investigate the integration process of immigrants.
-The adaptation hypothesis can offer us explanations for the observed convergence of immigrants fertility levels to those of receiving society (Krapf & Wolf, 2015).
-On the one hand, the adaptation to fertility norms by immigrants is influenced by micro-economic decisions of the real costs of childbearing and raising children in the new economic environment (Becker, 1991), which derived from the receiving country’s welfare policies, job perspectives and other national-economic factors (Sobotka, 2008).
-On the other hand, the adoption of new family ideals and norms can facilitate an adjustment of migrants’ fertility to receiving society fertility patterns. (ibid, 2008).
-For second generation, the absorption of mainstream society ideals is an ongoing process, which begins in early childhood, with exposure to majority population and by the formation of social contacts and meaningful interactions.
+Thus more a nuanced theory was proposed to investigate immigrants’ integration process.
+The adaptation hypothesis offers an alternative explanation for the observed convergence of immigrants fertility levels to those of the receiving society (Krapf & Wolf, 2015).
+This theory holds that immigrants’ adaptation to fertility norms is influenced by micro-economic decisions of the real costs of childbearing and raising children in the new economic environment (Becker, 1991), decisions based on the receiving country’s welfare policies, job perspectives and other economic factors (Sobotka, 2008).
+At the same time, the adoption of new ideals and norms related to the family can facilitate the adjustment of migrants’ fertility patterns to that of the receiving society (ibid, 2008).
+For second-generation immigrants, the absorption of the ideals of mainstream society is an ongoing process, which begins in early childhood with the first exposure to the majority population and through the formation of social contacts and meaningful interactions.

-A complementary theory, the socialization hypothesis, has offered in order to explain the mechanisms behind observed differences of fertility behavior between immigrants, their descendants and native population.
-Driven from the classical socialization theory (Parsons, 1955), it is assumed that social values and norms are transmitted from one generation to the other, mainly by meaningful others in one’s childhood.
-Parents are perceived to be responsible for the early development of their children’s attitudes and values, before they engage in any other significant social contact.
-Gender-role and family values are transmitted from parents to children by providing a live example (Barber, 2001) and by expressing their own attitudes (Cunningham, 2001).
-Accordingly, immigrants’ fertility patterns are designed mainly by the influence of meaningful family members and the community they grew up in, at the country of origin.
-The theory posits that if the descendants of immigrants, who were born in the country of destination, show significant differences in family and fertility behavior compared to native population, it is due to the influence of dominant immigrant group and parents who preserve their cultural background.
+A complementary theory, the socialization hypothesis, seeks to explain the mechanisms behind observed differences in fertility behavior among immigrants, their descendants, and the native population.
+This hypothesis derives from classical socialization theory (Parsons, 1955), which assumes that social values and norms are transmitted from one generation to the other primarily by meaningful others in one’s childhood.
+Parents are perceived to be responsible for the early development of their children’s attitudes and values before they engage in any other significant social contact.
+Gender roles and family values are transmitted from parents to children by example (Barber, 2001) and by parents expressing their own attitudes (Cunningham, 2001).
+Accordingly, immigrants’ fertility patterns are mainly shaped by the influence of meaningful family members and the communities in which they were raised in the country of origin.
+The theory posits that if the descendants of immigrants, who were born in the country of destination, show significant differences in family and fertility behavior from the native population, it is due to the influence of their parents from the dominant immigrant group who are conveying their own cultural background.

-Socioeconomic status is influential in one’s fertility decision making and patterns.
-Alongside demographic characteristics, it has been found that education constitute influential determinant in fertility outcomes, while the influence of employment status differ between education groups (Lappegard & Ronsen, 2005 ; Kreyenfeld & Andersson, 2014).
-In large, immigrant groups are often perceived to have different demographic and socioeconomic composition than native society, mainly shaped by the process and reason of immigration and the effect of the country of origin.
-The composition hypothesis is offered to us as an addition explanation to observed differences between second generation immigrants and their counterparts.
-If fertility differences disappear after controlling for all relevant socioeconomic and demographic variables, the cultural socialization hypothesis is ruled out and an alternative explanation is offered.
-In addition, compositional characteristics have been proven to be important factor even when comparing the same origin migrant descendants group in different receiving countries, with regard of transition to motherhood and family formation (Milewski, 2011).
+Socioeconomic status also influences an individual’s fertility decision making and patterns.
+Alongside demographic characteristics, it has been found that education constitutes an influential determinant in fertility outcomes, while the influence of employment status differs between education groups (Lappegard & Ronsen, 2005 ; Kreyenfeld & Andersson, 2014).
+Overall, immigrant groups are often perceived to have different demographic and socioeconomic compositions than the native society, which are mainly shaped by the process of immigration and the character of the country of origin.
+The composition hypothesis proposes an addition explanation for observed differences between second-generation immigrants and their native counterparts.
+If fertility differences disappear after controlling for all relevant socioeconomic and demographic variables, the cultural socialization hypothesis is ruled out and an alternative explanation must be sought.
+Compositional characteristics have been proven to be important factor even when comparing the transition to motherhood and family formation among descendants of the same migrant group in different receiving countries, (Milewski, 2011).

-Fertility and Family-Labour Market Policies: The Role of Country of Destination
+Fertility and Family-Labor Market Policies: The Role of the Destination Country

-The type of welfare regime and its policies regarding fertility and family-labour market relationship are acknowledged for their influence on fertility behavior of both natives (Andersson et al., 2014; Luci-Greulich & Thevenon, 2013) and immigrants (Amuedo-Dorantes et.al., 2016) in a developed economy context.
-Different realms of policies, regarding parental leave, maternal employment, child-care and birth-grants, have found to be influential on fertility patterns and decision making of couples.
+Scholars acknowledge the influence of the receiving country’s welfare regime and its policies regarding fertility and the family-labor market relationship on the fertility behavior of both natives (Andersson et al., 2014; Luci-Greulich & Thevenon, 2013) and immigrants (Amuedo-Dorantes et.al., 2016) in a developed economy context.
+Different policy domains—parental leave, maternal employment, child care, and birth-grants—have been found to influence fertility patterns and couples’ reproduction decisions.